DAAily/daailyapis-python-client/README.md

 pip install -r tests/requirements.txt
 ```

-NOTE: Before publishing an new version, make sure that the development changes are merged into the main (production) branch.

 ## Push New Version

 Increment version by doing the following steps (ensure you have gcloud installed and authenticated):

+- Manually increment the version in `daaily/version.py`
+- Before publishing an new version, make sure that the development changes are merged into the main (production) branch.

 ```bash
 source venv/bin/activate
 pip install keyrings.google-artifactregistry-auth